 Helen was the sole curator of the exhibition Designers and Jewellery 1850-1940: Jewellery and Metalwork from The Fitzwilliam Museum (2018) and author of the accompanying catalogue, and was the organising curator of exhibitions, Things of Beauty Growing: British Studio Pottery, in partnership with Yale Center for British Art, and Flux: Parian Ware at The Fitzwilliam Museum, in partnership with artist Matt Smith (both 2018).
-In 2019, she continued to work with contemporary artists, curating a display with Jennifer Lee and creating a short film with Elspeth Owen.
+She has worked with a number of contemporary artists, including Jennifer Lee OBE, Elspeth Owen, Magdalene Odundo DBE and Matt Smith.

-Helen is a Trustee of the Society of Jewellery Historians and the North West Essex Collection Trust (on display at Fry Art Gallery, Saffron Walden), Hon.
+Helen is a Trustee of the Society of Jewellery Historians and the North West Essex Collection Trust (on display at the Fry Art Gallery, Saffron Walden).
+She is Hon.
 Secretary of the Decorative Arts Society (DAS) and an accredited Arts Society lecturer.

-2018 Designers and Jewellery 1850-1940: Jewellery and Metalwork from The Fitzwilliam Museum, London: Philip Wilson Publishers, 166 pp.
+Ritchie, H. (2018) Designers and Jewellery 1850-1940: Jewellery and Metalwork from The Fitzwilliam Museum.
+London: Philip Wilson Publishers.
+176 pp.

-2012 ''A Superb Service of Toilette Plate': historicist plate in the Royal Collection’ in Silver Studies 2012: The Journal of the Silver Society, pp. 101-111.
+Ritchie, H. (2012) ‘A Superb Service of Toilette Plate: historicist plate in the Royal Collection’ in Silver Studies 2012: The Journal of the Silver Society, pp. 101-111.

 Ritchie, H. (2021) ‘A new acquisition: Candy Lady by Shawanda Corbett’, published on the UCM blog, 24 March 2021 (available online).